How to shape fatayar so they won’t open up.

-Fatayar, little savory pies, can be a challenge to hold in their classic triangle shape without opening at the seams.
+Fatayar, little savory hand pies, can be a challenge to hold their classic triangle shape without opening at the seams.
 Here’s how to shape fatayar so they won’t open up!

 The big challenge anyone who has ever baked fatayar knows is this: how to shape those little ditties so they have a lovely triangle shape.
 And more importantly: how to keep the fatayar closed.
 There are three seams atop the fatayar triangles.
 In the absence of mortar, Krazy glue, or staples, those seams like to open when pressured by the steam the filling creates as it bakes.